 Here is where I get very particular.

-What is the Best Pasta for Instant Pot Baked Ziti?
+Best Pasta for Instant Pot Baked Ziti?

 - De Cecco brand pasta holds up very well in pressure cookers.
 It is a good and quality pasta.